gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ## Execution Plan

-1. Implement Teleport APIs for new scheduling system (without backpressure)
+1. Implement Teleport APIs for new scheduling system (without backpressure or group interdependence)
 2. Implement new Linux server auto-updater in Go.
 3. Implement changes to Kubernetes auto-updater.
 4. Test extensively on all supported Linux distributions.